 The hot runner mold system is generally composed of hot nozzles, manifolds, temperature control boxes, and accessories.
-Hot runner molds use a preheated runner system that is usually heated by rods, coils, or heating elements.
-The runner system is usually housed in a fixed plate, which we usually call a three-plate mold.
+Hot runner molds use a preheated runner system, usually heated by rods, coils, or heating elements.
+The runner system is usually housed in a fixed plate, which we call a three-plate mold.
 The runner system maintains high temperatures even when the part gets cold.
-This is why the runner is not ejected from the part, we call it a runnerless mold.
+This is why the runner is not ejected from the part; we call it a runnerless mold.
 This saves any extra process needed to remove the runner.

 Hot runner molds are usually expensive because we need a heating mechanism to heat the runner.
 It also adds a separate plate to the mold, which adds to the cost.
 Besides, cleaning the runner system is a problem because the runners are hidden in the mold.
-Compared with cold runner molds, hot runner molds are more complicated to operate and maintain, If you want to change the material of the part, the mold needs to do a lot of work to adopt the new material.
+Compared with cold runner molds, hot runner molds are more complicated to operate and maintain.
+If you want to change the part’s material, the mold must do a lot of work to adopt the new material.

 Cold runner mold

-The mold is called cold runner mold because they don’t have a heating mechanism for runners and parts are ejected with runners attached.
-Cold runner molds usually consist of two or three plates that are held within the mold base.
+The mold is called cold runner mold because they don’t have a heating mechanism for runners, and parts are ejected with runners attached.
+Cold runner molds usually contain two or three plates held within the mold base.
 The molten thermoplastic is first injected into the mold from a nozzle via the sprue, which fills the network of runners that lead to the mold cavities.
 In this system, the runners are unheated and act as a delivery system that distributes the molten plastic to the individual molding cavities.
-The cold runner system subsequently cools the sprue, runner, and gate along with the molded part.
+The cold runner system cools the sprue, runner, and gate along with the molded part.

 Cold runner molds require a separate process to remove the runners.
-These additional processes add extra time and cost and are not suitable for mass production.
+These additional processes add extra time and cost and are unsuitable for mass production.
 The cold runner mold will also cause some waste due to the repair of the runner.
-While it is possible to regrind these runners, this affects part quality and nobody wishes to do so.
+While it is possible to regrind these runners, this affects part quality, and nobody wishes to do so.
 However, cold runner molds are inexpensive to manufacture, and changing the material of a part does not require extensive maintenance.
-It’s really a good option for low-volume parts.
+It’s a good option for low-volume parts.

 What materials does the mold use?